SecDevOps-jmcdonough/cnf-aws-iday/content/3_ModuleThree/32_Task2.md

 ![](../images/image-t2-4.png)

-- 6. Once the CloudFormation template has been created successfully, you should see your account showing **Success** in the AWS account page of FortiGate CNF.
+- 6. Once the CloudFormation template has been created successfully in the CloudFormation Console, in the FortGate CNF console click **OK** you should see your account showing **Success** in the AWS account page of FortiGate CNF.

 ![](../images/image-t2-5.png)